 ROBOTS are stepping out of research labs and into daily care, as new trials show therapy for autism delivered through social robots can match standard treatments while significantly boosting child engagement and expanding access across schools and homes.
 Bridging research and real-world therapy, social robots have been explored for over two decades as potential tools in autism therapy, yet clinical adoption has remained limited due to gaps between experimental success and everyday feasibility.
 Conventional behavioral interventions rely heavily on trained clinicians and structured clinic environments, which can restrict availability and increase costs.

-Researchers conducted two randomised clinical trials examining robot-assisted therapy for autism in young children.
+Researchers conducted two randomized clinical trials examining robot-assisted therapy for autism in young children.
 The first efficacy trial involved 69 participants with a mean age of 4.4 years who received 12 biweekly in-clinic sessions.
 The outcomes were equivalent to those achieved through conventional therapy, but children demonstrated significantly higher engagement levels.
 The second effectiveness trial included 63 participants with a mean age of 5.9 years and tested simplified robotic systems designed for schools and homes.
 Over the course of five sessions, children achieved equivalent outcomes to standard treatment approaches.
 Together, the trials demonstrate that therapy for autism delivered by social robots can be clinically comparable to traditional models while requiring fewer sessions and simpler environments.

 Implications for Clinical Practice and Future Care